Team-Manusmriti/thales_genhackathon_submission/docs/action-module-README.md

 ---

-## License & Credits
+## Credits

-This module is built with open-source frameworks and optimized for educational and commercial use.
-Please refer to individual component licenses for specific usage terms.
+This module is built with the help of the open-source community, taking inspiration and reference from the following repository:

-**Dependencies:**
-- TensorFlow Lite (Apache 2.0)
-- OpenCV (Apache 2.0)
-- NumPy (BSD)
+- (TFLite Object Detection by Jerry Kurata)[https://github.com/JerryKurata/TFlite-object-detection]

 ---